 The highlight of being an Au Pair is experiencing how another family lives for an entire year and what they celebrate and don’t celebrate compared to my life at home.
 It was a tough and challenging year but something I would never change.

 What was one negative thing about being an Au Pair?

 My main negative point of being an Au Pair was not being able to use the family car.
 All the other Au Pairs I met were allowed to drive.
 I’ve been driving for many years and love to drive.
 It was difficult relying on the friends I’d made to drive me around.

 Do you recommend being an Au Pair?

 I do recommend being an Au Pair.
 It is definitely more challenging than I ever could have imagined.
-At some parts you’ll question why are you doing this but then moments where you see their faces light up when you get them each a Halloween trick of treat bag filled with sweets and toys will make you realise why you decided to be an Au Pair.
+At some parts, you’ll question why are you doing this but then moments, where you see their faces light up when you get them each a Halloween trick or treat bag filled with sweets and toys, will make you realize why you decided to be an Au Pair.

 Can you give a small summary of your week?
 When you worked etc